| Clinical Use|

 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services include ritonavir-boosted atazanavir in combination with tenofovir/emtricitabine as a "preferred" regimen and boosted atazanavir in combination with abacavir/lamivudine as an "alternative" regimen for initial treatment of HIV infection.
-The guidelines designate unboosted atazanavir in combination with abacavir/lamivudine or zidovudine/lamivudine as an "acceptable" regimen for initial treatment.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services include atazanavir boosted with either ritonavir or cobicistat, in combination with tenofovir DF/emtricitabine or tenofovir alafenamide/emtricitabine, as an "alternative" regimen for initial treatment of HIV infection regardless of pretreatment HIV RNA level,and boosted atazanavir in combination with abacavir/lamivudine is listed as an "other" regimen option for patients with pretreatment HIV RNA <100,000 copies/mL.
+The guidelines state that unboosted atazanavir in combination with nucleoside analogues is "not recommended" for initial treatment.

-A randomized, controlled comparison of atazanavir + zidovudine + lamivudine with efavirenz + zidovudine + lamivudine in treatment-naive subjects has shown comparable rates of viral suppression to <50 copies/mL (32% vs 37%) and CD4 increase (approximately 170 cells/µL) at 48 weeks in ITT analysis.(3)
+A randomized, controlled comparison of atazanavir + zidovudine + lamivudine with efavirenz + zidovudine + lamivudine in treatment-naive subjects showed comparable rates of viral suppression to <50 copies/mL (32% vs 37%) and CD4 increase (approximately 170 cells/µL) at 48 weeks in ITT analysis.(3)